 Jim Bridger made history time and again over a 45 year period.
 From fur trader to scout and guide, Bridger led commerical, surveying, and military expeditions through the Bighorn Canyon area that blazed new trails.

 Jedediah Smith was known to always have three things by his side: a bible, rifle, and a teddy bear.
 These constant companions were witness to his pathbreaking explorations in pursuit of adventure and the fur trade.

 Jim Beckwourth was born into slavery, but once he gained freedom headed to the West as a fur trader and never looked back.
 In the process he became the foremost African-American frontiersman.

-Erastus Ewing came to the Bighorn canyon area looking for gold.
-He staked numerous claims, but they held litttle gold.
+Erastus Ewing came to the Bighorn Canyon area looking for gold.
+He staked numerous claims, but they held little gold.
 Yet these claims proved valuable for their water rights.
 He used them to establish a family ranch on Layout Creek.

 Grosvener W. Barry left a life of luxury back east, to try his hand at homesteading, mining and ranching.
 He failed many times, yet finally persevered and became the first person to recognize and exploit the recreation potential of Bighorn Canyon.

 John Blue built a periscope in his stone dugout to watch for people sneaking up on him.
 In one of his most notable fits of paranoia he set out by horse for Washington, D.C. to tell the president about the people who were out to get him.

 Eddy Hulbert came to Doc Barry’s ranch at the age of 13 as an orphan.
 He was just looking for a place in the world.
 He found that place as a blacksmith, and he literally forged much of Hillsboro in his workshop.
 He was still working hard in his blacksmith shop on the day he died.